Owen-3456/powershell-profile/README.md

 `Update-Profile` - Updates profile from GitHub.

-`Update-All` - Updates profile, Oh My Posh, Zioxide and fzf.
+`Update-All` - Updates profile and all dependecies.

 `Reload-Profile` - Reloads the profile.